 In the near term, a group of EM&V practitioners should convene to develop straw guidance on the treatment of EULs, including terminology and reporting or presentation practice.
-This guidance should be vetted and incorporated into protocols especially for RTMs.
+This guidance should be vetted and incorporated into protocols especially for technical reference manuals.